andre-alves/PHDiff/README.md

 ## Acknowledgments

-[Dwifft](https://github.com/jflinter/Dwifft) - Inspired me to use the same enum name 'DiffStep'.
+[Dwifft](https://github.com/jflinter/Dwifft) - I used the same enum name 'DiffStep'.

-[IGListKit](https://github.com/Instagram/IGListKit) - I copied the concept of the protocol Diffable and a small optimization to avoid unnecessary steps.
+[IGListKit](https://github.com/Instagram/IGListKit) - I used the concept of the protocol Diffable and a small optimization to avoid unnecessary steps.

 ## License